 Table of contents

-Identifying and managing recordkeeping risks should be included in your agency’s records management program.
+You should include identifying and managing recordkeeping risks as part of your agency’s records management program.

-Recordkeeping risks will largely be based on regulatory requirements and business needs of each agency.
-Priority should be given to areas that expose or have the greatest potential to expose your agency to risk.
+Recordkeeping risks will largely be based on each agency's regulatory requirements and business needs.
+Give priority to areas that expose, or have the greatest potential to expose, your agency to risk.

 The following are examples of recordkeeping risks: